 The Arizona bark scorpion can be found from southern California, throughout southern Arizona, into the western parts of New Mexico, the southern parts of Utah, and in Mexico (notably in Baja California, Chihuahua, Mexico, and Sonora Mexico).
 In the wild, they prefer to hide in rocky crevices, leaf litter, and a variety of dark crawl spaces.
 In urban and suburban areas, they prefer to hide in water meters, under home foundations, in the smallest of openings in houses, under sinks, in clothing left on the floor, and in your bed.
 Yeah, I had to go there; just to creep you out.
 Most people, in Arizona, use shoes or flip flops to walk around in their houses at night; to avoid stepping on one.
 I’ve been stung several times by them and it will wake you up at night.
-My first sting was in my bed, under my sheets.
+My first sting was in my bed, under my sheets, right in the butt.

 First the Stats…

 Lifespan: Up to 6 years